KielanT/PicoMusicController/README.md

     - On first time it will prompt you to login to spotify
     - You can minmise the window to run in the background (sends app to system tray)
     - To close the app go to the system tray, double click the icon and close the window normally
+    - If your Pico COM port doesn't match with mine (COM10), then you can either change the port in the code in App.cpp or run the exe from command line with you port. you can see how this is done in the release section

 # Spotify Web Api
 During this project, I created a simple C++ wrapper for the Spotify Web API, which I decided to call [CPPify](https://github.com/KielanT/CPPify).
 I've extracted the code and placed it into a separate repository for anyone who wants to use it without needing this project.